Supreme Court grants bail to BRS leader K Kavitha in the excise policy irregularities case

 Delhi Excise policy case: SC issues notices to CBI, ED on BRS leader K Kavitha's bail plea

-After ED raids, BRS MLC K Kavitha being brought to Delhi for questioning in liquor case
+BRS leader K Kavitha sent to 3-day CBI custody in excise policy case

 Join our newsletter 🎉Read and share new perspectives on just about any topic.
 Everyone’s welcome.